compscidr/awm/README.md

 ```

 ## Receiving the stats that are being collected
-The library is setup to publish RxJava events to the applications so they can receive the stats as they are being collected.
+The library is setup to publish RxJava events to the applications so they can
+receive the stats as they are being collected.
+Currently, there are Bluetooth,
-Currently, there are only Bluetooth and GPS stats being collected.
+Wi-Fi hotspots (APs) and GPS stats being collected.

 In order to receive the EventBus events you need to initailise the event bus:
 ```